kbengine/kbengine/kbe/src/lib/python/Doc/library/urllib.request.rst

    point to a directory of hashed certificate files.
 More information can be found in :meth:`ssl.SSLContext.load_verify_locations`.

+   The *cadefault* parameter specifies whether to fall back to loading a default certificate store defined by the underlying OpenSSL library if the *cafile* and *capath* parameters are omitted.
+This will only work on some non-Windows platforms.

    .. warning::
-      If neither *cafile* nor *capath* is specified, an HTTPS request will not do any verification of the server's certificate.
+      If neither *cafile* nor *capath* is specified, and *cadefault* is ``False``, an HTTPS request will not do any verification of the server's certificate.

    For http and https urls, this function returns a :class:`http.client.HTTPResponse` object which has the following